-This document is prepared by the European Hydrogen Safety Panel (EHSP), which was formed in 2017 by the Fuel Cells and Hydrogen 2 Joint Undertaking (FCH 2 JU).
-The mission of the EHSP is to assist the FCH 2 JU in assuring that hydrogen safety is adequately managed both at the programme and at project levels, and in the dissemination of an excellent hydrogen safety culture.
+This document is prepared by the European Hydrogen Safety Panel (EHSP), which was formed in 2017 by the Fuel Cell and Hydrogen Joint Undertaking, since 2021 Clean Hydrogen Joint Undertaking (Clean Hydrogen JU).
+The mission of the EHSP is to assist the Clean Hydrogen JU in assuring that hydrogen safety is adequately managed both at the programme and at project levels, and in the dissemination of an excellent hydrogen safety culture.

 The document provides information on safety planning, implementation, and reporting for projects involving hydrogen and/or fuel cell technologies.
-It does not intend to replace or contradict existing regulations which prevail under all circumstances.
+It does not intend to replace or contradict existing regulations which prevail under all circumstances until amended.
 Neither is it meant to conflict with relevant international or national standards or to replace existing company safety policies, codes and procedures.
-Instead, this guidance document aims to assist projects and project partners in identifying hazards and associated risks, in prevention and/or mitigation of them through a proper safety plan, in implementing the safety plan, and reporting safety related events.
-This shall help in safely delivering the project and ultimately producing inherently safer systems, processes and infrastructure.
+Instead, this guidance document aims to assist projects and project partners in identifying hazards and associated risks, in prevention and/or mitigation of them through a proper preparation of the safety plan, monitoring and implementing the safety plan, and reporting the plan delivery and safety related events to inform the stakeholders.
+This shall help in safely delivering the project and ultimately producing inherently safer systems, processes and infrastructures.